BLACK OAK ENSEMBLE

 Festival, New York University, Chicago Cultural Center, Art Institute of Chicago, Latino Music

 Festival (Chicago), University of Oregon and many other venues.
 Passionate advocates of new works, the ensemble has commissioned and premiered string trios from renowned composers such as Michael Nyman, Conrad Tao, and David Ludwig.

 As dedicated educators, their students and ensembles have been prize winners of national and international competitions and have held residencies at the University of Wisconsin - Eau Claire, St. John’s School for the Arts (USVI) and Arizona State University.
 They are proud to collaborate with 'In Crescendo' based in Colombia, South America, Evanston Young Artists, Chicago Musical Pathways Initiative and the RAVINIA Festival's El Sistema program.

-The Black Oak Ensemble comprises of Grammy-nominated violinist Desirée Ruhstrat, cellist David Cunliffe of the acclaimed Lincoln Trio, and violist Aurélien Fort Pederzoli, a founding member of the groundbreaking Grammy-nominated Spektral Quartet.
+The Black Oak Ensemble consists of violinist Desirée Ruhstrat and cellist David Cunliffe, members of the GRAMMY-nominated Lincoln Trio, and violist Aurélien Fort Pederzoli, a founding member of the ground-breaking, GRAMMY-nominated Spektral Quartet.